hinto-janai/festival/daemon/mdbook/src/json-rpc/playlist/playlist_full.md

 Retrieve full data of _all_ [`Playlist`](/common-objects/playlist.md)'s.

-Playlists are sorted by their name's [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order).
+Playlists are sorted by their names in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order).

 #### Inputs
 `None`